startxfr/sxcm/docs/4-cluster-resources.md

 ### Read information

-Get information about a cluster resource.
+Get **information** about a **cluster resource**.

 Could be a resource stored into the sxcm cluster resource stack, or the personal cluster resource stack.

 | Param          | mandatory | Content                            |
 | -------------- | --------- | ---------------------------------- |